Lamismn/Kickstarter-analysis/README.md

 We can conclude from the chart that the month of May has the highest probability of success for campaigns, as well as the highest number of campaigns launched, followed by the months of June then July.
 This means that launching the campaign in May would be the best option.

-The Chart also shows that the month of December has the lowest success rate for campaigns as well as the lowest number of campaigns launched, so it is advised to avoid launching a campaign in this month
+The Chart also shows that the month of December has the lowest success rate for campaigns as well as the lowest number of campaigns launched, so it is advised to avoid launching a campaign during this month

 We can also conclude that launching a campaign in a hotter weather month gives it a better chance of success than launching it in a cooler month.